CMSSoftGand/Tupel/Tupel/readme.txt

 [1]: python scripts/submitCheckProductionIntegrity.py -i /store/user/mgul/tuple_8011_new1/1c09f31/ -o /store/user/mgul/Htottbar/1c09f31

 // Pileup weighting.
 To update the pileup distributions run the script below.
-It will store the data pileup distributions for different min.bias cross section in data/pileupWgts.root python scripts/runPileupEstimation.py --json data/era2016/Data13TeV_SingleMuon_lumis.json --out data/era2016/pileupWgts.root
+It will store the data pileup distributions for different min.bias cross section in data/pileupWgts.root python scripts/runPileupEstimation.py --json data/era2016/Data13TeV_SingleMuon_lumisBCD.json --out data/era2016/pileupWgts.root --mbXsec 69200

 // B-tagging.
 To apply corrections to the simulation one needs the expected efficiencies stored somwewhere.
 The script below will project the jet pT spectrum from the TTbar sample before and after applying b-tagging, to compute the expecte efficiencies (this is done only for one file but could to done by many files giving the directory path).
 The result will be stored in data/era2016/expTageff.root
 >> python scripts/saveExpectedBtagEff.py -i /store/user/mgul/Htottbar/b2c6591/MC13TeV_WJets -o data/era2016/expTageff.root